Plumsail/orgchart-docs/source/how-tos/automatically-scale-boxes-to-fit-visible-area.rst

     :alt: Boxes fit web part

 Just open the configuration wizard by clicking gears at the top right corner of the web part.
-Then click “Settings”.
-Switch to “Custom JavaScript” step and put the code below into code editor:
+Then click **Settings**.
+Switch to **Custom JavaScript** step and put the code below into code editor:

 .. code:: JavaScript